abdullahfuture/abdullahfuture/README.md

 ## **Projects*

-Here are some examples of projects I've worked on: project1- A responsive e-commerce website built with React and Redux. project2 - A social media platform built with Node.js, Express, and MongoDB. project3 - A personal portfolio website built with HTML, CSS, and JavaScript.
+Here are some examples of projects I've worked on: project1- A responsive e-commerce website built with React and Redux. <br />
+project2 - A social media platform built with Node.js, Express, and MongoDB. <br />
+project3 - A personal portfolio website built with HTML, CSS, and JavaScript. <br />